Pro Tips for Negotiating the Price on Your Dream House

 “As you pay down your mortgage. the potential equity that is gained over the years on your home appreciates.
 In turn, that equity can help to secure your financial future,” says Lerner.
 “Making sure that the home you buy will not only be a place you love living in, but also a good investment is of the utmost importance.
 So it's critical to do everything you possibly can to avoid overpaying or buying a property that ends up being a money pit.”

 Have questions about the homebuying process and how it factors into your financial plans?
-Money Management International (MMI) offers a variety of counseling and education options for soon-to-be homeowners.
+MMI offers a variety of counseling and education options for soon-to-be homeowners.
 Get your answers and feel confident before buying your dream home.